Diane Voyatzis Norwood, MS, RD, CDE

 on the legs and

-hemorrhoids, which like varicose veins that occur on the rectum, often occur during pregnancy due to increased blood volume.
+often occur during pregnancy due to increased blood volume.

 Some women have trouble getting comfortable when sleeping in the last few months of pregnancy.
 In addition, it may be hard to relax when you are worried about the baby, childbirth, and being a mother.